-The Valedictorian and Salutatorian are the seniors with the highest cumulative grade point averages in the Rhetoric school at the end of the 3rd quarter- as calculated using the chart below - subject to the following eligibility criteria:
+The Valedictorian and Salutatorian are the seniors with the highest cumulative grade point averages in the Rhetoric school at the end of the 3rd quarter- as calculated in Renweb - subject to the following eligibility criteria:

-- 1. The student must have attended Providence Classical School for grades 9-12. - 2.
-The student must have taken 36 high school credits at PCS and completed the year-long Senior Thesis and Fine Arts Project. - 3.
-The student can have no suspensions in grades 9-12. - 4.
-The student must positively reflect the mission of the school. - 5.
-The student must be in good financial standing with the school. - 6.
-Only grades earned at Providence Classical School are counted toward a student's GPA for consideration of the Valedictorian and Salutatorian awards. - 7.
-To be considered, students need to be taking the most rigorous and aggressive coursework that Providence offers. - 8.
-The GPA for Valedictorian and Salutatorian will be calculated using the following scale:
+1. The student must have attended Providence Classical School for grades 9-12.

+2. The student must have taken 24 high school credits at PCS and completed the year-long Senior Thesis and Fine Arts Project.

+- 3. The student can have no suspensions in grades 9-12. - 4.
+The student must positively reflect the mission of the school.

+5. The student must be in good financial standing with the school.

+6. Only grades earned at Providence Classical School are counted toward a student's GPA for consideration of the Valedictorian and Salutatorian awards.

+7. To be considered, students need to be taking the most rigorous and aggressive coursework that Providence offers.

+8. In the event of a tie, the GPA for Valedictorian and Salutatorian will be calculated using the following scale: